-Langham took him into the hen-house. lled out both the new and old straw from at box-and there lay a bright new sixpence! the same with the last box-and there were new pennies round and shining.
+s, sir," said Tom, in a very low voice indeed.
+Langham took him into the hen-house. lled out both the new and old straw from st box-and there lay a bright new sixpence! the same with the last box-and there were new pennies round and shining.
 Mr.

+the boys?
+He caught hold of Mr. Langham's arm.
 "Sir, listen!
 I like being a Cub.
 It's fun.
 I'm sorry about those jobs.
-Please, please, sir, give me some more jobs to do and I'll do them well, without any payment at all and I'll take a shill
+Please, please, sir, give me some more jobs to do and I'll do them well, any navment at all and I'll take a shill